denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

-Arrow functions cannot be used as constructors and will throw an error when used with new.
-Because has a lexical `this`, and do not have a `prototype` property, so it would not make much sense.
+Arrow functions cannot be used as constructors and will throw an error when used with `new`.
+Because they have a lexical `this`, and do not have a `prototype` property, so it would not make much sense.

 ## `arguments` and arrow functions